Tony Kubek: Playing career

 A left-handed batter, Kubek signed his first professional contract with the Yankees and rose rapidly through the team's farm system.
 He was 21 years old when he played his first game in Major League Baseball in 1957, and—except for one year (1962) spent largely in the U.S. military—remained with the Yankees until his retirement due to a back injury at the close of the 1965 season.
 In his prime he formed a top double play combination with second baseman (and roommate) Bobby Richardson on an infield that also featured third baseman Clete Boyer.

 In 1957, teammate Sal Maglie praised Kubek when talking to Robert Creamer of Sports Illustrated.
 "He's a nice boy, that Kubek.
 He's going to be a great player.
 He's a fine hitter right now.
 He hits with the pitch and it's hard to fool him.
 His wrists are so quick he can wait to see where the pitch is thrown before he commits himself, and then he can push it to left or pull it to right.
 And he's never satisfied with himself.
 That's the sign of a good ballplayer."

 Kubek played 1,092 games, 882 of them at shortstop (although he also was an outfielder and utility infielder in his early career), compiling a lifetime batting average of .266 with 57 home runs.
 The 38 doubles he totaled in 1961 remained the Yankee club record for shortstops until 2004, and his career fielding percentage and range factor were both above league average.
 During his nine years with the Yankees, he played on seven American League pennant winners (1957–58, 1960–64) and three world champions (1958, 1961–1962).

-In a 1976 Esquire magazine article, sportswriter Harry Stein published an "All Time All-Star Argument Starter", consisting of five ethnic baseball teams.
-Kubek was the shortstop on Stein's Polish team.
 In 1982, Kubek was inducted into the National Polish-American Sports Hall of Fame.

 In 1986, Kubek took part in Old-Timers' Day at Yankee Stadium for the only time, as that year's event was a reunion of the 1961 Yankees, and marked the recent passing of Roger Maris.

 He was signed by Yankees scout Lou Maguolo.